 [Back to top]

 Another way that drivers can improve fuel efficiency is by limiting the amount of time spent idling.
 Drivers idle their truck engines for a variety of reasons including to power in-cab accessories, provide heating or air conditioning, and to ensure that the engine fuel and oil remain warm in cold weather conditions.
 Past research has estimated that an idling truck consumes approximately 1 gallon of fuel per hour and increases both air and noise pollution.
-It has been estimated that large truck idling annually consumes 685 million gallons of fuel during mandatory rest periods alone.
-There are currently a wide variety of idle reduction devices on the market including:
+It has been estimated that more than 6 billion gallons of gasoline and diesel are cumulatively lost to idling every year There are currently a wide variety of idle reduction devices on the market including:

 - Auxiliary power units – APUs can be used for heating, air conditioning and/or electrical power to the truck cab.
 There are two main types of APUs available: diesel-powered and battery-electric.
 A diesel-powered APU consists of a small internal combustion engine equipped with a generator and alternator and provides electricity to power a heater, air conditioner and/or in-cab accessories.
 Because of its smaller engine, a diesel-powered APU uses a fraction of the fuel when compared to idling a truck’s main engine.A battery-electric APU is designed so that the main engine charges the batteries during normal driving operations and then powers a heater, air conditioner and/or in-cab accessories when the engine is turned off.
 This technology eliminates fuel consumption during idling but operational time can be limited by battery energy storage capabilities.Diesel-powered and battery-electric APUs have been found to save an average of 8 percent of annual fuel costs but have a relatively high upfront cost of $7,000 to $9,000 per unit.

-- Cab and engine direct-fired heaters – Direct-fired heaters can be used to heat the interior of the cab, the engine or both and typically cost between $1,000 and $4,200., Direct-fired heaters use less fuel than idling the tractor engine since they provide warmth directly from a combustion flame to a small heat exchanger.
+- Cab and engine direct-fired heaters – Direct-fired heaters can be used to heat the interior of the cab, the engine or both and range in cost from $900 to $1,500.[81a]
+Direct-fired heaters use less fuel than idling the tractor engine since they provide warmth directly from a combustion flame to a small heat exchanger.
 Research by Argonne National Laboratory found that direct-fired heaters reduce annual fuel use by approximately 4.3 percent per truck.
 Air conditioning is not provided by these devices.

 - Thermal energy storage units – These units store energy while traveling down the road and, once the engine is turned off, release this energy in the form of cab heating or cooling.
 These types of systems generally cost between $4,000 and $5,000 per unit and have been estimated to reduce annual fuel use by nearly 6 percent. ,